 Every Road Scholar adventure has physical demands, whether you’re halfway across the world in Tibet’s rugged Himalayas hiking at 10,000 feet elevation or sitting in a wing of the Art Institute of Chicago, kindled by an expert’s post-Impressionist talk on van Gogh.

-To make it easier for you to find the Road Scholar learning adventure that best suits your physical abilities, we’ve created a new Activity Level rating system.
+To make it easier for you to find the Road Scholar learning adventure that best suits your physical abilities, we’ve created a unique Activity Level rating system.
 These Activity Levels are an easy way for you to glance at a program and tell instantly if it's right for you.

 “You know what moves me?
 Exercising my mind.
 Let’s keep walking to a minimum and avoid stairs when we can.”